sadekbaroudi/KLOR/README.md

-# Sadek KS-27 mod
+# Sadek KS-27 and choc v1 mods

-**Please note: This is a modded version of the KLOR using soldered KS-27 switches instead of MX hotswap.
+**Please note: This is a modded version of the KLOR using soldered KS-27 or choc v1 switches instead of MX hotswap.
 I also removed the trackball support in the process to simplify routing.
 The cases in this repository do not work with this PCB.
 I did make a case for saegewerk, and may make more in the future.
 To see these cases, go here: https://github.com/sadekbaroudi/keyboard-cases/tree/master/KLOR **

 Everything below is the original README for the KLOR.